 Tenancy deposits schemes are becoming popular.

-By March 2021 there was a collective total of £4.35bn protected by the three legally recognised deposit schemes, the Tenancy Deposit Scheme, Deposit Protection Scheme and MyDeposits.
+By March 2021 there was a collective total of £4.35bn protected by the three legally recognised schemes, the Tenancy Deposit Scheme, Deposit Protection Scheme and MyDeposits.

 The government has previously promised a Lifetime Deposit to reduce the barriers to moving between tenancies.